szalapski/HotReloadIssue45519Demo/README.md

-In Windows, run run.bat.
+In Windows, run

+`dotnet watch --verbose --project ./TradeCars/Server`

 The site should start up.
+You'll see `Hot reload capabilities: .` which portends the failure.
 Edit anything in Index.razor to watch hot reload fail.